OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.md

 - Replay prevention - protection against an attacker replaying requests against the server.
 - Authentication - allowing the client to verify that they are connected to the real server (note that the identity of the *client* is not verified unless client certificates are used).

 TLS is used by many other protocols to provide encryption and integrity, and can be used in a number of different ways.
-This cheatsheet is primarily focused how to use TLS to protect clients connecting to a web application over HTTPS; although much of the guidance is also applicable to other uses of TLS.
+This cheatsheet is primarily focused on how to use TLS to protect clients connecting to a web application over HTTPS; although much of the guidance is also applicable to other uses of TLS.

 ## SSL vs TLS